John-S-Reddick/resume-reference/CIS4930 Novel User Interfaces/Project 1/readme.md

             symbol 5 times, which should give you a good accuracy number.
 You should run separate experiments using the data you collected using a mouse vs a touch screen (if applicable).
 Please put the results of your experiment in your README file.
+            In contrast to the directions as described in the original instructions written by Dr. Pittman and with his consent, I will be using the %1 recognizer, the $Q recognizer, and Penny Pincher.
     </li>
     <li> <h2>Recognizers</h2>
             You should test these algorithms with the following symbols: 0,1,2,3,4,5,6,7,8,9,+,-,*,t,a,n,s,c,i, and the square root symbol.
 I would also recommend adding some more oddball symbols of your own choosing
+            (Here I will provide citations to the pages)
             <a href="http://faculty.washington.edu/wobbrock/pubs/uist-07.01.pdf">$1</a>
             <b/>
             <a href="http://faculty.washington.edu/wobbrock/pubs/mobilehci-18.pdf">$Q</a>